-An after-school sporting fixture, a GP doctor's appointment or picking up siblings from a local primary school are not exceptional circumstances and students will be expected to complete their time in the Reflection Room.
+An after-school sporting fixture or picking up siblings from a local primary school are not exceptional circumstances and students will be expected to complete their time in the Reflection Room.
 If students want to attend their sporting fixtures and help out their families they must make the right choices when they are learning.
-If parents feel there are exceptional circumstances they can contact the school on the number provided on the text message and we will be happy to discuss this.
+If parents feel there are exceptional circumstances they can contact the school on the number provided on the text message and we will be happy to discuss this and work positively with families to resolve complex situations.